diontu/Wordsy/README.md

 # Dictionary.Customs

-In this Dictionary app, you can customize your own dictionary to have Words and even definitions of your choice.
-In this dictionary app, you can view words from a database and "Go to ..." them (essentially displaying the word and their definition on the main page)
+In this Dictionary app, you can customize your own dictionary to have words and definitions of your choice.
+You can view words that were previously stored and add words to increase your vocabulary!
+By selecting a word, followed by clicking on the "Go to ..." button, you can view the definition of the selected word.